Aantrreksh/sql-query/sql-query.md

 ORDER BY timestamp
 ```

-To get the logs for a specific time frame, use a query like this:
+To get the logs for a specific time frame, use the following query.

 ```sql
 WITH logs (
   SELECT get_json_object(value, "$._source._host") as host,